-9. Demo Team Competition
+7. Demo Team Competition

 The demo team competition is a separate competition held in conjunction with the tournament.
-When judging demo teams, judges look for crisp, clean, accurate, and focused basic individual movements, synchronized team movements, music coordination and selection, overall presentation, and creativity within the realm of BLK principles, values, and priorities.
+The demo teams will be given a specific routine to perform.
+This enables them to be judged on basics and correct execution of the curriculum.
+When judging demo teams, judges look for crisp, clean, accurate, and focused basic individual movements and synchronized team movements.

 All demo team members must be individually registered for the tournament in order to compete on the demo team.
-If a team enters and all of their members are not registered, the team will be disqualified from placing.
+If a team enters and all of their members are not registered, the team will be disqualified and will not be permitted to perform.

-9.1 Divisions
+7.1 Divisions